Fish-pro/access/README.md

 </html>
 ```

-We can find that the access service times out, other nodes are still accessible, so the access control rule is successfully applied
+We can find that the access service timeout on `ik8s-worker2`, other nodes are still accessible, so the access control rule is successfully applied

 ## Ability